GitHub First-Time

 - Once you've resolved the error, it's a good idea to repeat all three steps in this order:

-- Add identifiers
+- Add Identifiers

 - Create Certificates